-In addition to performing, Lora spends significant time devoted to teaching, mentoring, and promoting extraordinarily gifted classical musicians from around the world.
+In addition to performing, Lora spends significant time devoted to teaching, mentoring, and promoting extraordinarily gifted classical musicians.
 In June of 2017, she became the Artistic Director of the renowned non-profit organization Salon de Virtuosi, founded by the late concert pianist Charlotte White.
-The Salon's mission is to seeks out the most gifted young artists and to support and promote their careers by presenting them in unique venues throughout New York City in the tradition of the 19th Century Salon as well as awarding them scholarships and career grants to many young artists.
+The Salon's mission is to seek out the most gifted young artists and support and promote their careers by presenting them in unique venues throughout New York City in the tradition of the 19th Century Salon.
+Once a year, the Salon awards scholarships and career grants to many young artists.
 In addition, as a piano pedagogue, Ms. Tchekoratova is a sought-after faculty member at the New School's Mannes Prep, where she serves as Piano Department Liaison.

 Lora Tchekoratova began her piano studies at age four and gave her first recital five years later at the State Music School in Sofia, Bulgaria.
-At age eighteen, she continued her education at The Juilliard School in New York City, where she received her Bachelor's, Master's, and Doctor of Musical Arts degrees as a student of Seymour Lipkin.
+At age eighteen, she continued her education at The Juilliard School in New York City.
+She received her Bachelor's, Master's, and Doctor of Musical Arts degrees as a student of Seymour Lipkin.
 Other teachers include Leon Fleisher, Lydia Kuteva, Vessela Marinova, Jenny Zaharieva, and Oxana Yablonskaya.
 She has made numerous recordings for Radio and Television in Bulgaria, Sweden, Finland, and the U.S. Her CD recordings for Gega New, Albany Records, and Naxos have received worldwide critical acclaim.